fgenesis/pseuwow/src/tools/PseuWoWConsole/PseuWoWConsole ReadMe.txt

 =======================================================
-PseuWoWConsole - Version 1.1.0
+PseuWoWConsole - Version 2.0.0
 =======================================================
-"What ain't no country I ever heard of!
-They speak English in What? "
+"At First you listen to users, then you stop listening"

 =======================================================
 Greetings from TheTourist